Top Ten Halloween Movies

 2. The Exorcist (1973)

-Way ahead of it’s time The Exorcist shocked audiences with concepts and images that have never been done before on film, 40 years later The Exorcist doesn’t quite shcok any more but it will still scare the devil out of you.
+Way ahead of it’s time The Exorcist shocked audiences with concepts and images that have never been done before on film.
+40 years later The Exorcist doesn’t quite shock any more, but it will still scare the devil out of you.

-The Exorcist doesn’t rely on body counts or the usual horror gimmicks, instead Friedkin creates “real” characters and slowly crafts a story about good and evil until it reaches it’s boiling point.
+The Exorcist doesn’t rely on body counts or the usual horror gimmicks, instead director Friedkin creates realistic characters and slowly crafts a story about good and evil until it reaches it’s boiling point.

 1. Halloween (1978)

 Not a surprise here the granddaddy of all slasher movies is #1 in my list of Top Ten Halloween Movies.